emard/ulx3s/doc/MANUAL.md

 Any general purpose or schottky diode in SOD-323 package will fit like 1N914 1N4148 BAT54W etc. This diode will convert BTN0 function to unconditionally switch to next multiboot image by pulling down FPGA PROGRAMN pin.

-USB bootloader is in hacky state of development, you need hi quality USB cable, a compatible PC and selected USB port and too much luck (try all).
-I think bootloader's USB bus error recovery handling is wrong but sometimes it just works.
-US2 port should enumerate as some vendor specific USB-HID USB device and "tinyfpgasp" application can be used to write or read arbitrary image to FPGA SPI config FLASH.
+Without diode, option is to replug USB cable end hold BTN1 to enter bootloader or to assign BTN to PROGRAMN in user's bitstream.

-User bitstream should be uploaded to byte address 0x200000 of SPI config FLASH at 12/25/45F (I'm not sure for 85F).
+User bitstream should be uploaded to byte address 0x200000 of SPI config FLASH at 12/25/45F/85F.

-Bootloader in multiboot mode resides in multiple copies on SPI config FLASH chip. "primary" bootloader image is at byte address 0 of SPI config FLASH, "golden" bootloader image is at 0x140000 address on 45F chip but its location varies on various sizes of FPGA 12/25/45/85F.
-At the last 256 bytes of FLASH are some special FPGA lattice boot state machine commands (detailed meaning and format not yet known, it's like some primitive CPU assembly) that setups and controls multiboot function.
+Bootloader in multiboot mode can reside in multiple copies on SPI config FLASH chip. "primary" bootloader image is at byte address 0 of SPI config FLASH.
+Near the end of FLASH bank are 256 bytes with some special FPGA lattice boot state machine commands (detailed meaning and format not yet known, it's like some primitive CPU assembly) that setups and controls multiboot function.

-Try not to overwrite any of boot related areas with something else otherwise US1 or JTAG recovery will be required.
+User should try not to overwrite any of boot related areas with something else otherwise US1 or JTAG recovery will be required. "esp32ecp5" tools support write protection of the bootloader at FLASH chip hardware level to prevent accidental overwrite but remain upgradeable.
+Some FLASH chips like Winbond can be set to keep bootloader persistent and not upgradeable.

 # Programming over JTAG header